 e) in pursuance of its obligations under the United Nations Charter for the maintenance of international peace and security.

+[

+[IL:2.
+Nothing in this Agreement shall be construed to prevent any Contracting Party from taking any actions that it considers necessary for the protection of its essential security interests arising also from foreign relation of Contracting Party.

-[CR:2.
-A Contracting Party’s essential security interests may include essential security interests deriving from its membership in a customs, economic, or monetary union, a common market, a free trade area, or other form of regional economic integration.”]
+3. A Contracting Party´s essential interests may include interests deriving from its membership in a customs, economic, or monetary union, a common market, a free trade area, or other form of regional economic integration .

-[IL: Nothing in this Agreement shall be construed to prevent any Contracting Party from taking any actions that it considers necessary for the protection of its essential foreign relations.
-Such actions shall be taken and implemented in good faith, in a non-discriminatory manner and so as to minimize the deviation from the provision of this Agreement.]
+3.Such actions shall be taken and implemented in good faith, in a non-discriminatory manner and so as to minimize the deviation from the provision of this Agreement.]
 [CZE will revert]

 Article 11